6G Vision: An Ultra-Flexible Perspective: Introduction

-6G will redesign cellular communications to provide extreme flexibility in all of its building blocks.
-Correspondingly, this paper provides a unique categorization of potential 6G RATs and elaborates the flexible aspects of these technologies.
-Moreover, a novel framework is proposed to make flexibility optimization of the said technologies.\\
+In light of the aforementioned discussions, 6G networks require the redesign of cellular communications to provide extreme flexibility in all of its building blocks.
+Correspondingly, this paper elaborates the example flexibility aspects of potential 6G key enablers and provides a unique categorization of the related technologies and concepts.
+Moreover, a novel framework is proposed to gather the said enablers under an umbrella of a single ultra-flexible framework for 6G.\\

-The rest of the paper is organized as follows: Section~\ref{sec:s2} summarizes the previous works on 6G communications.
-Flexibility discussions on the potential RATs are provided with an inclusive categorization in Section~\ref{sec:s3}.
-The proposed flexible framework is explained in Section~\ref{sec:s4}.
+The rest of the paper is organized as follows: Section~\ref{sec:s2} gives a brief overview for the initial forecasts on 6G to explain the background for the necessity of a flexible perspective without examining all potential applications, requirements, and service types.
+Flexibility discussions on the potential 6G key enablers are provided under a unique categorization rather than giving different details of these enablers in Section~\ref{sec:s3}.
+The scope of Section~\ref{sec:s3} is limited to example flexibility aspects for the potential 6G key enablers.
+Next, a framework is proposed to increase interoperability of the 6G enablers in Section~\ref{sec:s4}.
 Finally, conclusions are drawn with several open issues in Section~\ref{sec:s5}.